England reeling, NZ dominate first Test

 The left-arm paceman had England at sixes and sevens to secure career-best figures of 6-32, while Southee finished with 4-25.

-If not for Craig Overton's unbeaten 33 and a 31-run 10th-wicket stand with James Anderson, England had faced being dismissed for the lowest Test total in history - an honour still belonging to New Zealand, skittled in 1955 by England for 26.
+If not for Craig Overton's unbeaten 33 and a 31-run 10th-wicket stand with James Anderson, England had faced being dismissed for the lowest Test total in history – a record still held by New Zealand, skittled in 1955 by England for 26.

 Alastair Cook and Dawid Malan scored five and two respectively, before edging swinging Boult deliveries and heading to the pavilion.